 Builders evaluating Genkit’s Agents API against alternatives should note a few differences.

-vs. Claude SDK (Anthropic): The Claude SDK handles tool use and streaming but does not provide session persistence, multi-agent delegation middleware, or interrupt machinery.
-You build those.
-Genkit’s Agents API provides all of them.
+vs. Claude SDK (Anthropic): The Claude Agent SDK handles tool use and streaming and ships built-in session persistence with resume and fork plus subagents for focused subtasks — but it has no Genkit-style middleware that auto-injects a delegation tool per sub-agent, and its permission system gates individual tool calls rather than offering Genkit’s typed, name-and-reference-validated interrupt/resume contract.
 The tradeoff is model flexibility — Genkit works with Gemini, Claude, OpenAI, and other models; the Anthropic SDK is Claude-specific.

-vs. OpenAI Agents SDK: OpenAI’s Agents SDK ships handoffs and tools but targets Python first and has lighter support for session branching.
-Genkit targets TypeScript and Go developers and ships production-ready Firestore integration.
+vs. OpenAI Agents SDK: OpenAI’s Agents SDK ships handoffs and tools but its documented, versioned implementation targets Python first (openai-agents-python) and its published session backends do not document branching/forking the way Genkit’s snapshot IDs do.
+Genkit targets TypeScript and Go developers and ships a production-ready Firestore integration.

 vs. Google Agent Development Kit (ADK): This is the most important distinction.
 Genkit’s Agents API is a framework primitive for building agents yourself.
-Google’s ADK is a managed multi-agent orchestration platform — a higher-level product aimed at running agent fleets on Google Cloud.
+Google’s ADK is an open-source multi-agent orchestration framework aimed at running agent fleets, with an optional managed deployment path through Vertex AI Agent Engine — not itself a hosted platform.
 These are complementary, not competing: you might build individual agents with Genkit and orchestrate them with ADK, or skip ADK entirely and use Genkit’s built-in multi-agent delegation for smaller setups.

 Limitations at preview